pickles976/GardenPlanner/README.md

     - [x] add ability to select items from the scene panel
     - [x] refactor selector

+    - [x] disable deselct when camera pan w/ right mouse

     - [ ] configure 2-way binding between editor panel and object
     - [ ] filter certain things out of the scene panel view

 viewport.js line 99 copy

+    - [ ] reset transform controls when objects are deleted

 - [ ] add UI for placing and removing objects
 - [ ] add commands for placing and removing objects

+- [ ] parent objects to mouse and clamp to ground with raycast (no transform controls mode)
+- [ ] toggle between transform controls and free move mode

+- [ ] save basic editor
+- [ ] get feedback from Erika, give her a task like "design a house" and watch her interaction with the software

+# Garden Design Utilities

 - [ ] measurements tool
     - [ ] grid lines